velascoandres/ez-forms/README.md

           label: 'City',
           placeholder: 'Example: DNA',
           type: {
-            typeName: 'autocomplete',
+            typeName: 'autoComplete',
             maxLength: 30,
             completeMethod: this.filterArticleWithHttpService,
-            nameAutoComplete: 'name', // object attribute that will be displayed in the component
+            showAttributte: 'name', // object attribute that will be displayed in the component
             componentReference: this
-          },
+          } as AutoCompleteInterface,
           errorMessages: {
             required: 'The article is mandatory',
           },